 Address: 25000 Glen Ivy Rd, Corona, CA 92883

-If you don’t own a vehicle, you’ll need to rent one.
-Hertz, Enterprise, and National car rental companies serve the city with multiple pick-ups and drop-off locations, including the Ontario International Airport.
+You’ll need to rent one if you don’t own a vehicle.
+Hertz, Enterprise, and National car rental companies, including the Ontario International Airport, serve the city with multiple pick-ups and drop-off locations.
 Alternatively, you can sort out car rentals ahead of time with someone like Kayak.
 You might enjoy biking the town’s downtown streets on foot or by bicycle.

-Californians know Ontario as a center of outdoor activity and a small city with a safe, quiet small-town feel.
-Neighborhoods in Ontario, California offer a community feels with city conveniences.
-It offers an ideal location since it lies near the freeway, making the ocean, mountains, and Los Angeles easily accessible, and offers the Ontario Convention Center and Toyota Arena.
+Californians know Ontario as a center of outdoor activity and a small city with a safe, quiet, small-town feel.
+Neighborhoods in Ontario, California, offer a community feel with city conveniences.
+It provides an ideal location since it lies near the freeway, making the ocean, mountains, and Los Angeles easily accessible, and it offers the Ontario Convention Center and Toyota Arena.

 What are some fun things to do in Ontario, CA?

-If you wonder what to do in Ontario for the weekend, adults may enjoy the winery tour, exploring the town’s many museums, or the Toyota Arena, which depending on the day you visit transforms into a concert facility, an indoor football arena, the Ontario center ice arena, or a basketball court.
+Adults may enjoy the winery tour, exploring the town’s many museums, or the Toyota Arena, which, depending on the day you visit, transforms into a concert facility, an indoor football arena, the Ontario Center ice arena, or a basketball court.

 What is the best thing to do with kids in Ontario?

-You’ll find many fun sites to see and things to do in Ontario with kids, including the Cucamonga-Guasti Regional Park, Planes of Fame Museum and airshow, the go-kart raceway, and LOL Kids Club.
+You’ll find many fun sites and things to do in Ontario with kids, including the Cucamonga-Guasti Regional Park, Planes of Fame Museum and Airshow, the go-kart raceway, and LOL Kids Club.
 Kids might also enjoy the outdoor activities available at Cucamonga-Guasti Regional Park.